INFORMATION FOR CREDITORS

 - Part secured and part unsecured?

 - Do I need to file something to secure my claim?

 - Do I have a priority claim?

-If you have a secured claim then one must consider whether or not to file a motion for relief from the stay.
+If you have a secured claim then you must consider whether or not to file a motion for relief from the stay.
 If the collateral is something that is consumed or rapidly deteriorates or depreciates, then an immediate motion probably should be filed to protect your interests in the property.
 If there is nominal or no equity in the property and you are receiving no payments then an immediate motion should be filed.
 Even if you are not granted the ability to proceed against the property you may be able to obtain “adequate protection payments from the debtor” to prevent an additional loss.
-These motions require assistance of competent bankruptcy counsel, and usually a filing fee.
+These motions require the assistance of competent bankruptcy counsel, and usually a filing fee.

-If you are in the unique position where you have not yet filed your UCC financing statements, you must take affirmative actions or your claim will be an unsecured claim.
+If you are in a unique position where you have not yet filed your UCC financing statements, you must take affirmative action or your claim will be an unsecured claim.
 Contact a qualified bankruptcy attorney as to your rights in such circumstances.